dustgalactic/dustgalactic.github.io/portfolio/up42-documentation-hub.md

 ## Building a decision-making product

 When I joined as a technical writer, one of my first product decisions was how the documentation should sound.
-Writing in the style of internal specifications doesn’t support evaluation or purchase, so with my team, we rewrote the portal documentation around two core principles:
+Writing in the style of internal specifications doesn't support evaluation or purchase, so with my team, we rewrote the portal documentation around two core principles:

 > **We help users**<br/>
 We do not only describe product capabilities.
 We explain how those capabilities help the user make a decision.